-The new law will also only apply to disputes that arise or accrue after the bill is enacted into law.
-In other words, the new law only reaches conduct constituting sexual harassment or assault that occurs after the passage of the law.
+The new law will also only apply to disputes that arise or accrue on or after March 3, 2022.
+In other words, the new law does not apply to conduct constituting sexual harassment or assault that occurred prior to March 3, 2022.